mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 ## Add references to CSS and JavaScript files

+A cascading style sheet (CSS) is used to style a webpage, including layout and fonts, and JavaScript adds functionality to the page.
+In your `index.html` file, you need to list the CSS and JavaScript files needed to build your page.

-The Leaflet JavaScript library provides tools for building an interactive map for web and mobile devices.
+The [Leaflet JavaScript library](http://leafletjs.com/) provides tools for building an interactive map for web and mobile devices.
 Leaflet is extensible, and developers have built additional tools for Leaflet maps.

-Mapzen has packaged Leaflet into a library called Mapzen.js.
-It contains all the Leaflet functionality, as well as additional tools for working with Mapzen maps and search.
-Mapzen.js simplifies the process of using Mapzen's maps within Leaflet.
+The [Mapzen.js library](https://www.mapzen.com/documentation/mapzen-js/) simplifies the process of using Mapzen's maps within Leaflet.
+Mapzen.js contains all the Leaflet functionality, as well as additional tools for working with Mapzen maps and search.

-A cascading style sheet (CSS) is used to style a webpage, including layout and fonts, and JavaScript adds functionality to the page.
-In your `index.html` file, you need to list the CSS and JavaScript files.

 1. In `index.html`, at the bottom of the `<head>` section, add references to the Mapzen.js CSS and JavaScript files.
-You are linking to these from a remote website, rather than from a file on your machine.

     ```html
     <link rel="stylesheet" href="https://mapzen.com/js/mapzen.css">